department-of-veterans-affairs/va.gov-team/products/va-mobile-app/releases/README.md

 <p>
 - Product: Create Pull Request for What's new Content
 <p>
-- VA - Approve Pull Request for What's New Content [Assign Travis as approver]
+- VA - Approve Pull Request for What's New Content
 <p>
 - VA - Add comment/approve vX.XX.O after Pull Request has been merged and release is approved
 <p>